Single vs. Joint Life Insurance in Canada: Pros & Cons

 Joint life insurance might be the better option for you and your partner if:

-• Seeking affordable coverage: You want low premiums and one payout shared between the two of you.
+• You need affordable coverage: You want low premiums and one payout shared between the two of you.

-• Similar age and health: Both of you are close in age and in good health, so a joint policy could potentially be more cost-effective
+• You’re of a similar age and health: Both of you are close in age and in good health, so a joint policy could potentially be more cost-effective.

 Blog Icon